ppy/osu-wiki/news/2021/2021-11-09-performance-points-star-rating-updates.md

 ---

 Massive thanks to listed contributors for all the changes made above plus providing details and assistance with this newspost, and all the members of the community who gave their feedback.
-We'd also like to thank all of the wikifriends involved in helping iron out this article, especially ::spaceman\1atlas::{ user=3035836 }, [Walavouchey](https://osu.ppy.sh/users/5773079) and ::clayton::{ user=3666350 }.
+We'd also like to thank all of the wikifriends involved in helping iron out this article, especially ::spaceman\1atlas::{ user=3035836 }, ::Walavouchey::{ user=5773079 } and ::clayton::{ user=3666350 }.

 —osu!team